altocodenl/tagaway/readme.md

 Note: the `refreshQuery` parameter will be soon removed.

+The `timeHeader` key will be added only if `b.timeHeader` is set.
+For setting this object, we use the information brought to us from the Lua query.
+The only processing we do is that if, for a given month, there's both organized and unorganized pivs, we consider that month to be unorganized (`'t'` takes precedence over `'o'`).

 The `perf` object in the output has three fields: `total`, which is the total processing time for the entire request, `node`, which is all the processing of the request minus the time that Lua spent processing, and `lua`, which will be an object with the labels and associated lengths, including `total`, which will be equal to the total execution time of the Lua script.

 ```javascript